khrishchanjohn-cmyk/Student-App-Dockerfile/README.md

 ✅ Final Notes

-Ensure the RDS endpoint is properly configured in the backend application.properties.
+.Ensure the RDS endpoint is properly configured in the backend application.properties.

-Access the website at your EC2 public IP (port 80).
+.Access the website at your EC2 public IP (port 80).
 ```sh
 http://<EC2-PUBLIC-IP>
 ```
-The backend API runs on port 8080.
+.The backend API runs on port 8080.